BorisNaydenov/BorisNaydenov/README.md

   📫 How to reach me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a>

   ⚡ Fun fact: I discovered a mistake in a Finance and Investments student's book.
-You think that you can trust all written by prestigious authors and sources?
-Think twice!
+This shows that I understand critical thinking but it is not a fun fact.

 <!---